Ravnstrup, Næstved Municipality: 18th century

-In 1844, Ravnstrup was sold in auction to Gustav Grüner, who acquired it for his son Georg Johan Røbye Grüner.
-Ravnstrup changed hands many times after his death in 1890.
+In 1844, Ravnstrup was sold in auction to Gustav Grüner, who acquired it for his son Georg Grüner.
+In 1851, he also acquired Lille Svendstrup.
+After his father's death, he also took over Kærup.
+Grüner's eldest son kept Kærup after his father's death whereas Tavnstrup was sold to Victor Hahn.
+The estate changed hands many times over the next years.

 In 1929, G.C.
 Jessen sold the main building and park to G. Howden-Rønnenkamp.
 He rented it out as a summer camp.
 The main building was destroyed in a fire in 1947.
 It was then rebuilt to a smaller design and sold to B. Wejdling.

 Architecture

 Oluf Daa's main building from 1494 was a two-storey building constructed in red brick but it was rebuilt to a new design by Ole Hagen after the fire in 1947.
 It is now a one-storey building with a detached octagonal tower at its southeastern corner.

 Estate

 The garden is located to the southeast of the main building and slopes down towards a small lake.
 To the northwest of the main building is a courtyard surrounded by farm buildings.